 - Reciprocal need – Both parties need to have reciprocal needs, meaning both parties benefit from addressing each parties’ individual needs.
 You and your partner both need additional revenue; your partner needs access to new medical products; you are offering a new diagnostic tool to a medical market you are currently unknown in.

-Finally, there is one more element, perhaps the most obvious element of all, which is alignment.
+Finally, there is one more element which is, perhaps the most obvious element of all, alignment.

 This means the two partners share the same technological environments and product flavors.
 You both operate within the same technological domain.
-This can be important in terms of back office systems as well as products built and sold.
+This can be important in terms of back-office systems as well as products built and sold.

 Perhaps the key element in this area has to do with goals.
 Can both parties share the same goal of success derived from the partnership?
 If one party is essentially enabling the success of the other at the possible expense of losing out on other opportunities, then the partnership will be fragile and at risk during stressful times.

 Selecting a Technology Partner – Vetting Potential Partners